rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 3. Wrote the water puzzle.

 **Thoughts:** Today was successful and productive.
 The first puzzle is almost complete.
 There are a lot of features to add with the input parsing.
 I need to come up with a solid system for using commands with items in the user's inventory.
 However, we're off to a great start.
 Looking forward to making more puzzles like this one.

+### Day 19: March 3rd, 2022
+##### Writing the First Puzzle

+**Today's Progress:**
+1. Fixed scrambled output bug causing two print statements to overlap.

+**Thoughts:** Bug fixes today.
+There is a problem with the question thread not ending after completing the oxygen puzzle.
+We'll need to figure out how to properly close the thread before moving on.
+Force quitting the thread sounds like it's a bad programming practice.